What Are the Pros and Cons of Surgical Treatment for Endometriosis?

 - Improves fertility.
 If you have been diagnosed with endometriosis and are unable to conceive, your doctor may recommend surgical intervention to eliminate endometrial tissue so you can conceive naturally.

-While surgical treatments can help alleviate symptoms, there is no cure for endometriosis, and because regrowth is likely, some women choose to have a partial hysterectomy at the same time as the endometrium removal.
+While surgical treatments can help alleviate symptoms, there is no cure for endometriosis, and because regrowth is likely, some women choose to have a partial hysterectomy at the same time as the endometriomas' removal.
 Know, however, that for the complete treatment of endometriosis, removal of the cervix, the uterus, the fallopian tubes and the ovaries is required.
-Leaving the ovaries doesn't eliminate the source of estrogen, which is what causes endometriosis to grow, and it could recur in the pelvic lining and the ovaries.
+Leaving the ovaries doesn't eliminate the source of estrogen, which is what causes endometrial tissue to grow, and it could recur in the pelvic lining and the ovaries.

-Surgical treatment cons
+Endometriosis surgical treatment cons

 When your endometriosis has reached a severity where surgical intervention is needed, it’s likely this will not be your last.
 With any surgery, even laparoscopic, there are risks and complications.
 Talk with your doctor and exhaust alternatives before making this decision.